espocrm/documentation/docs/administration/server-configuration.md

 5. Create a folder inside Windows directory and Task inside.

-6. Congigure the Task with the following settings and click `OK`:
+6. Configure the Task with the following settings and click `OK`:

 ![IIS Manager](../_static/images/administration/iis/general.png)